hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/index.html.md

 # Users, Teams, and Organizations

-Terraform Enterprise's organizational and access control model is based on three units: users, teams, and organizations.
+Terraform Cloud's organizational and access control model is based on three units: users, teams, and organizations.

 - [Users](./users.html) are individual members of an organization.
 They belong to teams, which are granted permissions on an organization’s workspaces.